tomas-fryza/arduino-slotcar/firmware/arcar/README.md

 4. Build project in menu **Build > Build Solution F7**.

-5. To use avrdude programer, add the following lines to your `avrdude.conf` file:
+5. If not already done, add the following lines to your `avrdude.conf` file:

 ```bash
 #------------------------------------------------------------